spacelift-io/terragrunt-starter/README.md

 ## Pre-requisites:
 * Spacelift account already created.
+* AWS Account w/ credentials to create an IAM Role

 ## What does this repository create?
 * A dynamic number `n` of Spacelift Stacks: The number of stacks created depends upon the length of the `stacks` input variable in the `terragrunt.hcl` file in the root of this repository.
-    * 1 Spacelift AWS Credentials attachment per stack
+    * 1 Spacelift AWS Credentials attachment per stack (if `setupAwsIntegration` is true)
-        * This attaches the AWS IAM role to the stack
+        * This attaches an AWS IAM role to the stack
     * 2 Spacelift Stack Policy attachments per stack
 * 4 Spacelift Policies
     * (Terragrunt) Ignore Changes Outside Project Root